nora-marie-95/Airbnb-NYC-Analysis/README.md

 03 Analysis/Visualizations: Contains some of the visualizations that were produced during the analysis

 ### Link to my Tableau story
 The final results are summarized in a Tableau storyboard.
-Note, that the storyboard does not contain every step I took as part of the analysis.
+Note that the storyboard does not contain every step I took as part of the analysis.

 [Click to see Tableau story](https://public.tableau.com/app/profile/nora.lienenbecker/viz/AirbnbListingsAnalysis/Story1)